Screen object¶

 The screen object generates the images and calls the driver to display them.
 It is used by all the other functions and libraries.

-coordinates, which takes into account the orientation.
+The screen object deals with the logical screen, with x-y coordinates, which takes into account the orientation.
 It is an abstraction of the physical screen with horizontal and vertical coordinates defined by the data-sheet.

 Configure¶